History of Yahoo: Growth (1997–1999)

-In the late 1990s, Yahoo!, MSN, Lycos, Excite and other web portals were growing rapidly.
-Web portal providers rushed to acquire companies to expand their range of services, generally with the goal of increasing the time each user stays within the portal.
+In the late 1990s, Yahoo!, MSN, Lycos, Excite, and other web portals were growing rapidly.
+Web portal providers moved to acquire companies to expand their range of services, generally with the goal of increasing the time each user stays within the portal.

-On March 8, 1997, Yahoo! acquired online communications company Four11.
-Four11's webmail service, Rocketmail, became Yahoo!
-Mail.
-Yahoo! also acquired ClassicGames.com and turned it into Yahoo!
+On October 8, 1997, Yahoo! acquired online communications company Four11 for about $94 million in stock.
+Together with the ymail.com domain name, Four11's Rocketmail is incorporated into Yahoo!
+Mail the following June.
+That same month, Yahoo! acquired Viaweb, co-founded by Paul Graham, for $49 million, turning it into Yahoo!
+Store.
+The company also acquired ClassicGames.com and re-branded it Yahoo!
 Games.
-Yahoo! then acquired direct marketing company Yoyodyne Entertainment, Inc. on October 12, 1998.
-In January 1999, Yahoo! acquired web hosting provider GeoCities.
-Another company Yahoo! took over was eGroups, which became Yahoo!
-Groups in June 2000.
-Pager, an instant messaging service that was renamed Yahoo!
+Yahoo acquired direct marketing company Yoyodyne Entertainment, Inc. in October 1998.
+In January 1999, Yahoo! acquired web hosting provider GeoCities, followed by Broadcast.com in April 1999.
+It acquired Pager, an instant messaging service that was renamed Yahoo!
 Messenger a year later.

-When acquiring companies, Yahoo! often changed the relevant terms of service.
+When acquiring companies, Yahoo! often changed the terms of service.
 For example, they claimed intellectual property rights for content on their servers, unlike the previous policies of the companies they acquired.
 As a result, many of the acquisitions were controversial and unpopular with users of the existing services.